elugens/hello-javascript/docs/additional-questions/regular-expressions/regexp-string-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The match() method retrieves the result of matching a string against a regular expression.
 It has three standing modes: (1) If the regexp does not have flag g, then it returns the first match as an array with capturing groups and properties index (position of the match), input (input string, equals str).
 (2) If the regexp has flag g, it returns an array of all matches as strings without capturing groups and other details.
-(3) If there are no matches, no matter if there’s flag g or not, null gets returned.
+(3) If there are no matches, no matter if there’s flag g or not, null returns.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />